wayneparker/abcb-test/ReadMe.md

 * I set up source (`/src`), development (`/dev`) and production (`/dist`) folders. `gulp watch` is used to lint and process Sass and JavaScript (with sourcemaps, cos that's just how I roll), and to push `/src` assets to the correct folders. `gulp dist` minifies/uglifies CSS and JS, and pushes to the production folder, ready for deployment.

-* Although the comp shows only a fixed 800px width, it *is* 2016, so I made the page responsive. below 720px, the form and list are stacked verically; between 720px and 1024px, they're displayed side by side, as in the comp; above 1024px, the width is fixed and centered in the browser.
+* Although the comp shows only a fixed 800px width, it *is* 2016, so I made the page responsive.
+Below 720px, the form and list are stacked vertically; between 720px and 1024px, they're displayed side by side, as in the comp; above 1024px, the width is fixed and centered in the browser.

 * The only third party code I used was normalize.css, because I used it on *all* projects to make cross-browser rendering somewhat more sane.